QuantitativeBiology/GenerativeProteomics/docs/source/Architecture.rst

 - **Metrics**: Computes key metrics such as loss values for both the Discriminator and Generator.
 - **Utils**: Provides auxiliary functions like indexing, output generation, and CSV creation.
 - **ImputationManager**: Manages the selection and execution of different imputation methods.
+- **ImputationModel**: Provides a common API to the difference pre-trained models that can be used, ensuring their consistency and compatibility with the rest of the codebase.
+- **GainDannImputationModel**: Contains the logic of the GAIN-DANN imputation method.

 Execution Flow
 --------------